Mortgage in Germany: How Baufinanzierung Actually Works

 How German Mortgages Work

-If you have bought property in other countries, the German system will feel different.
-The standard mortgage here is called an Annuitaetendarlehen, a fixed-installment loan where your monthly payment stays the same for the entire fixed-rate period (Zinsbindung), typically 10, 15, or 20 years.
+If you have bought property in the UK or the US, the German system will feel unfamiliar.
+The standard mortgage here is an Annuitaetendarlehen.
+Your monthly payment stays exactly the same for the entire fixed-rate period (called Zinsbindung), which typically runs 10, 15, or 20 years.

 Current Mortgage Rates in Germany (2026)

-As of early 2026, 10-year fixed Baufinanzierung rates sit around 3.28% according to Dr. Klein, one of Germany's largest mortgage brokers.
-The Deutsche Bundesbank reported an average mortgage rate of 3.71% for December 2025, its most recently published figure.
+As of March 2026, 10-year fixed Baufinanzierung rates are around 3.28% according to Dr. Klein, one of Germany's largest mortgage brokers.
+The Deutsche Bundesbank reported an average of 3.71% for December 2025, which was the most recently published figure at the time of writing.

 Types of German Mortgages

-Not every mortgage in Germany works the same way.
-Here are the main types you will encounter:
+Not every mortgage works the same way here.
+These are the main types you will encounter when talking to banks or brokers:

 Annuitaetendarlehen (Fixed-Installment Loan)